HIPAA Enforcement Rule: All You Need To Know In 2024

 HIPAA Security Rule

 The Security Rule of HIPAA details the security standards to protect ePHI through technical and non-technical safeguards.
 A key objective of this rule is to protect patient privacy while allowing CEs to adopt and implement new technologies continuously.
-While most of the security rule is directed at CEs, it also applies to BAs under the HITCH Act of 2009.
+While most of the security rule applies to CEs, it also applies to BAs under the HITCH Act of 2009.

 HIPAA Privacy Rule